 Forget-me-nots along the Humber River, October 1, 2017.

 My Principal agreed to let me speak for the first ninety minutes of the upcoming PD day.
-She was apprehensive, doubtful that a ninety minute presentation on the Niagara Treaty and Canada’s history of colonization would engage everyone.
+She was apprehensive, doubtful that a ninety minute presentation on Canada’s history of colonization would engage everyone.
 She thought there might be pushback.
 I assured her that I had done my research.

 Forget-me-nots caught my eye while I walked along the Humber River foraging for a snack to share with teachers during my presentation.
 I served them smoked salmon with crushed berries and a variety of herbal teas, all from the Humber River.
 I wanted to orient ourselves and our learning to our surroundings in the natural world, like what Cajete talks about with tribal education and creating “a subjective experience tied to a place” (2015).